Kontakt

 Online introductions

-We offer online training courses for school classes - if possible as a collective date for the entire year or several groups - on researching in the seminar subject and using the university library.
+We offer online training sessions for school classes – ideally as a single session for the whole class of students or several groups – on research for seminar subjects and the use of the university library.

 Guided tours on site